leondutoit/pg-need-to-know/notes.md

 - https://www.postgresql.org/docs/9.6/static/errcodes-appendix.html

 ## TODO
-- move functions into ntk - which should not be exopsed to the api
 - test permissions on informational views
 - full review of docs
 - write about the model